evkx/evkx.github.io/content/models/volvo/ec40/EC40_Single_Motor/_index.md

 ## Performance

 The Volvo EC40 Single Motor offers modest performance with a maximum power of 175 kW (238 hp / 235 bhp) and a total torque of 420 Nm (310 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging